lgeorgieff/javascript/node.js/170_es6/README.md

 It is also possible to chain generators, i.e. a generator function can return a second generator function by using the keyword _yield*_ instead of _yield_.

 You can find several examples of generator functions in [generators.js](./generators.js).

+# Symbols
+Symbols are primitive data types that may be used as property identifiers of objects.
+Once a symbol is created it is immutable and unique, i.e. _Symbol('a') !== Symbol('a')_.

+ES6 defines several symbols, e.g. _Symbol.iterator_, _Symbol.match_, _Symbol.replace_, etc.

+You can find an example of symbols in [symbols.js](./symbols.js).